vpelss/JsTOTPAuthenticator/README.md

 - https://datatracker.ietf.org/doc/html/rfc4648#section-6

-- I am using window.crypto.subtle.digest for my SHA1 code as most older browsers will likely be dead or dying
+- I am using window.crypto.subtle.digest for my SHA1 code, but there are libraries if you need to support old browsers

 - For Uint8Array concatination I used https://evanhahn.com/the-best-way-to-concatenate-uint8arrays/

 - after completing all my code based on rfc6238 I found out that modern browsers have window.crypto.subtle.sign("HMAC", cryptoKey, msg) , so now my many lines of code can be replaced by 3 lines.
 Ha on me!
-Well at least I learned a few things.
+My code is left in the code's comments.

 # Code explanation : Unencrypting and Encrypting the json database